 Product developments and market practices for these means of access to our Web sites are not within our control.
 We may experience a decline in traffic to our Web sites if third party browser technologies or search engine methodologies and rules are changed to our disadvantage.
 We have experienced abrupt search engine algorithm and policy changes in the past.
 We expect the search engines we utilize to market and drive users to our Web sites to continue to periodically change their algorithms, policies and technologies.
-These changes may result in an interruption or decline in our ability to maintain and grow the number of users who visit our Web sites.
+These changes may result in an interruption in users ability to access our Web sites or impair our ability to maintain and grow the number of users who visit our Web sites.
 We may also be forced to significantly increase marketing expenditures in the event that market prices for online advertising and paid-listings escalate.
 Any of these changes could have a material adverse effect on our business.